restatedev/sdk-java/examples/http/README.md

-# Examples
+# HTTP Examples

-This directory contains a Java and Kotlin implementation of the [counter service](src/main/proto/counter.proto).
+This directory contains a Java and Kotlin implementation of the [counter service](src/main/proto/counter.proto), running as HTTP service endpoint.

 ## Running the examples